milchchan/Merkurius/README.md

 # Merkurius

 This repository contains the portable deep learning (deep neural networks) library implementation for .NET platform.
-This library is written by 100% C#.
+This library supports inference and training.
+Furthermore, All codes are written in C#.

 ![](https://github.com/kawatan/Merkurius/workflows/.NET%20Core/badge.svg)